ktaranov/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/jump_to_error/index.md

 When writing this dataclass, note how PyCharm helps:

-- Autocomplete and import on dataclass
+- Autocomplete and import the `dataclass` decorator

 - Autocomplete on str

-The dataclass is a simpler syntax than the constructor, but no change to consumers of the class, such as the test.
-Our auto-run of the `tests` folder shows that `test_guardian.py` still works fine.
+Our refactoring into a dataclass went well.
+How do we know?
+Because our tests pass.
+In fact, we didn't have to remember to run our tests, because we setup PyCharm to autorun the tests.
+In double fact, we didn't even have to save the file.
+Yummy.

 Now we change our `Player` class:

-`embed:tutorials/visual_pytest/jump_to_error/player.py`
+`embed:tutorials/visual_pytest/jump_to_error/player01.py`

 We also need to add a construction test to `test_player.py`:

-`embed:tutorials/visual_pytest/jump_to_error/test_player.py`
+`embed:tutorials/visual_pytest/jump_to_error/test_player01.py`

 Now let's get some extra benefit from dataclasses and type annotations.
 In the test, try passing in `Player('Tatiana', b'Jones')`, with a byte-string by accident.
-(Perhaps it was read from some library.)
 The dataclass only allows `str` as values for `last_name` and PyCharm very visually makes this clear, just as you type it.
+The IDE helps us "fail faster."

 On to associating a `Guardian` with a `Player`.

 # Player with Guardians

 We'll follow TDD by writing a failing test first, then doing the implementation.
 This time, though, we'll make a typo, to show a feature of using PyCharm's visual testing.

 Let's start with a test in `test_player.py`:

 `embed:tutorials/visual_pytest/jump_to_error/test_player01.py`

+This fails:

+TODO Add screenshot of test failure

-We first need to ensure, in the construction, that we have an empty list for `player.guardians`.
-Then, in the new test, we make both a player *and* a guardian, add the guardian to the player, and test the result.
-This means we import `Guardian` in this test.
+We first need to ensure, in `test_construction`, that we have an empty list for `player.guardians`.
+Then, in the new test `test_add_guardian`, we make both a player *and* a guardian, add the guardian to the player, and test the result.
+This means we also import `Guardian` in this test.

 Our second two tests fail, obviously: